contentauth/c2pa-python/tests/http_resolver/README.md

 [`http_resolver_example_impl.py`](./http_resolver_example_impl.py) is an example implementation of that shape.
 It defines `HttpRequest`, `HttpResponse`, and an optional `HttpResolver` abstract base class (subclassing it is not required, it just gets you a documented, type-checkable contract instead of duck typing), plus three example resolvers: `DebugHttpResolver` (logs every request/response, delegates the transfer to `urllib`), `CachingHttpResolver` (TTL'd LRU cache plus retry/backoff for throttled requests), and `AlwaysFailResolver` (answers every request with a fixed status; needs no network).
 The module has no dependency on `c2pa` itself; only the tests import `c2pa`, to exercise the resolvers against real `Context`/`Reader`/`Builder` instances.

+## Notes on runtime

+The native library and the Python process must share a C runtime: buffers the HTTP resolver bridge allocates are freed on the native side with `libc::free`, so a native library built against a different C runtime (e.g. a static-musl `.so`) than the one your Python process loads will corrupt memory.

 ## What traffic flows through a resolver (and when)

 A resolver attached to a `Context` handles **every** HTTP request the SDK makes through that `Context`.
 Scope and gating to keep in mind: